nirmata/custom-scripts/validate-kyverno/README.md

  - Number of Nodes in the Cluster: 2
  - Number of Pods in the Cluster: 22

-Total Number of Kyverno ClusterPolicies in the Cluster: 0 Cloud Provider/Infrastructure: Other
+Total Number of Kyverno ClusterPolicies in the Cluster: 17 Cloud Provider/Infrastructure: Other

-Top objects in etcd
+Top objects in etcd:

-Error from server (NotFound): the server could not find the requested resource
+Kyverno Replicas:

-1 replicas of Kyverno found.
+ - 1 replica of Kyverno found.
 It is recommended to deploy kyverno in HA Mode with 3 replicas

 Kyverno Pod status:
-NAME                       READY   STATUS    RESTARTS        AGE kyverno-7b9bfd4cd8-tktbp   1/1     Running   5 (3h17m ago)   2d22h
+NAME                       READY   STATUS    RESTARTS      AGE kyverno-7b9bfd4cd8-tktbp   1/1     Running   5 (28h ago)   3d22h

 Kyverno CRD's:
  - admissionreports.kyverno.io